Last updated on April 5th, 2021 at 02:58 pm

-Founded in 1994 by Larry Klayman, Judicial Watch (JW) is an American conservative activist group that files Freedom of Information Act (FOIA) lawsuits to investigate alleged misconduct by government officials.
-They primarily target Democrats such as the Clinton’s, Obama and climate scientists as they label climate science, “fraud science.”
+Founded in 1994 by Larry Klayman, Judicial Watch (JW) is an American conservative activist group that files Freedom of Information Act (FOIA) lawsuits to investigate government officials’ alleged misconduct.
+They primarily target Democrats such as the Clinton’s, Obama, and climate scientists as they label climate science “fraud science.”
 Judicial Watch has made numerous false and unsubstantiated claims, with a “vast majority” of their lawsuits dismissed.
-They describe themselves as “a conservative, non-partisan educational foundation, promotes transparency, accountability and integrity in government, politics and the law.”
+They describe themselves as “a conservative, non-partisan educational foundation, promotes transparency, accountability, and integrity in government, politics and the law.”
 The current President of JW is Tom Fitton.

 Funded by / Ownership

-Judicial Watch is a 501(c)(3) nonprofit organization with contributions received from individuals, foundations, and corporations.
-According to Sourcewatch, JW receives funding from prominent right wing organizations such as the Carthage Foundation and Scafie Foundation.
+Judicial Watch is a 501(c)(3) nonprofit organization with contributions from individuals, foundations, and corporations.
+According to Sourcewatch, JW receives funding from prominent right-wing organizations such as the Carthage Foundation and Scaife Foundation.

 Analysis / Bias

-Judicial Watch reports news on their website with the use of strong emotional language that is usually pro-right or anti-left.
+Judicial Watch reports news on their website using strong emotional language that is usually pro-right or anti-left.
 Common topics covered are anti-immigration, in which they highlight crimes committed by illegal immigrants such as this: Busy Month for Illegal Immigrants Committing Heinous Crimes or dedicating an entire website to exposing former President Obama’s alleged IRS scandal.
 They have also promoted debunked conspiracy theories such as this.
-Further, the founder of JW, Larry Klayman recently promoted the conspiracy that the Clinton’s were killing people.
-In general the majority of content and story selection is anti-left.
+Further, the founder of JW, Larry Klayman, recently promoted the conspiracy that the Clintons were killing people.
+In general, the majority of content and story selection is anti-left.

 - DHS Quietly Moving, Releasing ‘Vanloads’ of ‘Illegal Aliens’ Away from Border – FALSE